jgasteiz/py-gmail/README.md

 # py-gmail

 A simple python script that I use to send quick emails from a gmail account with python (it works with google apps too).

-You have to specify your credentials in settings.json and place it in a secure place.
+You must create a my-settings.json file, copy the content of default-settings.json and fill it with your gmail (or gapps) user and password.

 The script takes three arguments: